Problems We Found With Lexington Tap Water

 Chromium 6 Levels In Lexington Tap Water

 Chromium 6 is a highly toxic metal that is not presently regulated by the EPA.
-Lexington tap water has recently averaged 76 parts per trillion for chromium 6.
+Lexington's tap and drinking water quality has recently averaged 76 parts per trillion for chromium 6.
 These levels are nearly 4 times higher than the concentration determined to have a negligible impact on cancer risk.

 Disinfection Byproducts (DBPs) In Lexington Drinking Water